Who can use this feature?

 The format of these filters is based on a single condition that must match between the record and a user's record.
 You will need to use linked fields to set up the ownership filter.

-In our property app on our team table, we have selected some records and given the rule so that access can only be granted to users where The record matches the user's Team Profile.
+In our property app on our team table, we have selected some records and set the rule so that access can only be granted to users where The record matches the user's Team Profile.

 This rule limits the records so that users can only see their own profile.